metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 Optional:

 - `claim_name` (String) Claim name if the existing volume is a PVC
-- `config_map_name` (String) Config map name if the existing volume is a config mapYou should also define items if you are using this
+- `config_map_name` (String) Config map name if the existing volume is a config map You should also define items if you are using this
 - `empty_dir` (Boolean)
 - `empty_dir_medium` (String) Add an empty directory custom type
 - `empty_dir_size_limit` (String) Add an empty directory sizeLimit